jaka/usb2rs485/README.md

 # USB to RS485

-This is a project with STM32F0 mC acting as a interface between PC and RS485.
+This is a project with STM32F0 uC acting as a interface between PC and RS485.

 Uses:
 * STM32F070C6P